Why choose this course

 - Statistical analysis

-The objective of our MSc in Mathematical Data Science is to guide you through a range of sophisticated mathematical ideas underlying modern data science.
-You’ll understand the mechanisms for modelling data-producing dynamical phenomena.
-We’ll also equip you with both the theoretical and the computational skills to analyse and extract information from large data sets.
+This programme will guide you through a range of sophisticated mathematical ideas underlying modern data science.
+You’ll understand the mechanisms for modelling data-producing dynamical phenomena and gain the theoretical and the computational skills to analyse and extract information from large data sets.

 What you will study